atoy40/meteor-elements/README.md

 }
 ```

-imports must contains at least the main components of your Polymer apps.
+imports must contains at least the main component of your Polymer apps.
 In this example this file is located in public/components/mypolymerapp.html

 ### [prjroot]/lib/.bowerrc